iamarunbrahma/youtube-ai-assistant/README.md

 # Youtube AI Assistant
-In this project, transcript is being extracted from youtube video and then we get summarized text from extracted transcript.
-We can also interact with the chat interface to get instant answers for queries related to the youtube video.
+This project is built for the purpose of getting summarized text specifically for long duration youtube videos and also to chat with AI assistant to get instant answers for your queries related to that youtube video.<br>
+If we stumble upon an interesting video, it's usually not possible to watch the entire video due to time constraint.
+Hence, we can use this app to get summarized knowledge about that specific video.

 This project is hosted on HuggingFace Spaces: [Live Demo of Youtube AI Assistant](https://huggingface.co/spaces/heliosbrahma/ai-youtube-assistant).